-Except as otherwise specifically provided by these rules, requests for ex parte relief in civil cases shall be presented in conformance with California Rules of Court, rules 3.1200 - 3.1207 and directed to the attention of the supervising civil judge.
+Except as otherwise specifically provided by these rules, requests for ex parte relief in civil cases shall be presented in conformance with California Rules of Court, rules 3.1200 - 3.1207.

-Ex Parte appearances are calendared and heard on Thursdays at 2:00 except when exceptional circumstances are presented in the application for an appearance on a different day and/or time.
+Except when exceptional circumstances are presented in the application for an appearance on a different day and/or time the current assigned day of the week and hearing time can be found on the court website home page referenced as Ex Parte Applications - Calendar Change.
 If upon review of the application the judicial officer finds those exceptional circumstances exist, the court will inform the applicant and may adjust the hearing date and/or time, requiring the applicant to re-notice all the parties.